-Grief and social media make for a volatile mix.
+Grief and social media are a volatile mix.
 It can also be dangerous for your career, especially if you have a sense of humour like mine.
-However, if it helps break taboos and show others, especially dads, that it is possible to live, work and laugh again after losing a child, it’s a risk I’m happy to take.
+However, if it helps break taboos and show others, especially dads, that it is possible to live, work and laugh again after losing a child, a social media habit is a risk I’m happy to take.
 Continue Reading →

 Tell me I’m a consumer and I’ll consume.
 Tell me I’m a citizen and I can help make the world a better place.
 Continue Reading →

 I support most of the restrictions placed upon the tobacco industry.
 However, I’m not so sure about plain packaging, which could be counter-productive and risks setting a dangerous precedent.
 It’s an emotionally charged subject, involving preventable disease, suffering and death, but we shouldn’t indulge political correctness at the expense of common sense.
 Continue Reading →

 Brands are amongst the most powerful influencers of human behaviour.
 We should embrace and work with them to encourage sustainability.
 Continue Reading →